JuliaRobotics/TORA.jl/docs/src/tutorial.md

 ## Loading a Robot

 After starting the viewer, we are now ready to load a robot.
-Let's load a [KUKA LBR iiwa 14](https://www.kuka.com/en-gb/products/robotics-systems/industrial-robots/lbr-iiwa) with
+Let's load a [Franka Emika](https://www.franka.de/research) research robot with

 ```@example example_1
-robot = TORA.create_robot_kuka_iiwa_14(vis)
+robot = TORA.create_robot_franka("panda_arm", vis)
 nothing  # hide
 ```